 It’s official: we have visas and plane tickets to arrive in the U.K. on September 9!
-My wife (Kathleen) and I will be based in Oxford, where I will continue to work part time as a software engineer and be looking for musical opportunities.
+My wife (Kathleen) and I will be based in Oxford, where I will continue to work as a software engineer and be looking for musical opportunities.
 If you need a viola, violin, or piano player in Oxford, London, or the surrounding areas, contact me!
 I will be collaborating frequently with our good friend, violinist Jessica Miskelly.
 We both love playing chamber music and would be delighted to hear from you.

 The Lexington Chamber Orchestra is in its second season.
 If you live in or around Lexington, be sure to check out our concerts.
 It’s been fun to help make this happen!

 We’re starting a new chamber ensemble here in Lexington, Kentucky, called the Lexington Chamber Orchestra!
 Our first concert is Sunday, December 20, 3:00 p.m. at Tates Creek Presbyterian Church.
 See the link for more information about the group.

 We’re hosting a chamber music recital on Friday, September 4, 2015, 7:30 p.m. at Tates Creek Presbyterian Church.
 I’ll be performing with a number of other friends, with music including Dvořák’s “American” Quartet and York Bowen’s Fantasie Quartet for four violas.
 We’ll also be premiering a piece I just finished, Fairy Tales for four violas.
 The title is reminiscent of Schumann’s Märchenbilder.